Where can I get green beans?

 Yep, sure does.
 You can taste the difference when the roast is just right - the flavour almost leaps out of the bean.
 There are thousands of chemicals that contribute to the coffee experience, most of them are created during the roast and many of them are delicate long chain molecules.
 Just as opening the oven door at the wrong time will cause your pavlova to collapse, variations in the heating of the beans during roasting can disrupt the formation of those molecules.
 Get it right and the magic starts to happen.
 That's why the master artisanal roaster is so highly valued, and why sophisticated monitoring and control software is so important in an unattended roasting system.

 Why only 100g capacity?

 It is quicker to put on a Kaffelogic roast than to brew a coffee.
 Roast daily or roast on demand - there is no need to stockpile a week's supply.
-Of course if you do use more than 100g a day you will probably want to look at your options for a larger capacity machine.
-Otherwise make roasting part of your daily coffee routine.
+Make roasting part of your daily coffee routine.

 Do I have to wait three days before using my freshly roasted coffee?

 No. It depends on the roast profile.
 Kaffelogic has developed different profiles for immediate consumption and 3-day resting.
 Also see Resting.

 What's all the fuss about using the beans within a week?

 There is usually a noticeable drop off in flavour after one week.
 Coffee contains many volatiles and the flavour starts changing as soon as roasting stops.
 The different volatiles disappear at different rates.
 The flavour changes rapidly.
 By the time a week has passed most people will notice that the coffee has lost its greatness.